 Patrick Meier (PhD) is an internationally recognized thought leader on the application of new technologies for crisis early warning, humanitarian response and resilience.
-He presently serves as Director of Social Innovation at the Qatar Foundation’s Computing Research Institute (QCRI) where he pioneers the development of Next Generation Humanitarian Technologies using Big Data Analytics, Artificial Intelligence and Machine Learning.
+He presently serves as Director of Social Innovation at the Qatar Computing Research Institute (QCRI) where he develops and prototypes Next Generation Humanitarian Technologies using Social Computing, Big Data Analytics, Artificial Intelligence and Machine Learning.
 Patrick is also a UNICEF Humanitarian Innovations Fellow, a Rockefeller Foundation and PopTech Fellow, a Harvard Humanitarian Initiative (HHI) Fellow, a National Geographic Emerging Explorer and a member of the Academy of Achievement (AoA).
 His influential blog iRevolution has received over 1.2 million hits and his LinkedIn profile is in the top 1% of most-viewed profiles.

 Short Bio: Patrick Meier (PhD) is an internationally recognized thought leader on the application of new technologies for positive social change.
 He serves as Director of Social Innovation at the Qatar Foundation’s Computing Research Institute (QCRI) where he develops next-generation humanitarian technologies.
 He previously co-founded and co-directed Harvard’s Program on Crisis Mapping & Early Warning and served as Director of Crisis Mapping at Ushahidi.
 Patrick co-founded CrisisMappers, Digital Humanitarians & Standby Task Force.
 He is an accomplished speaker, writes at iRevolution and tweets at @patrickmeier.